Open date: August 9, 2022

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-Please apply online at: https://aprecruit.ucsf.edu/JPF04075 with cover letter, CV, statement of contributions to diversity, and contact information for three references.
+Please apply online at https://aprecruit.ucsf.edu/JPF04105 with a cover letter, CV, and the contact information of three references.
 Applicant materials must list current and/or pending qualifications upon submission.
 The selected candidate must meet all of the qualifications at the time of appointment.

 Curriculum Vitae - CV must clearly list current and/or pending qualifications (e.g. board eligibility/certification, medical licensure, etc.).